 Three options have subsequently been shortlisted as part of a longer-term rail network for Western Sydney:

 - a north–south line between Schoﬁelds and Macarthur via the airport

 - an extension of the South West Rail Link

 - an east–west line between the Western Sydney Airport and Parramatta.

 The Australian Government and NSW Government are jointly funding the planning and delivery of Stage 1 of the north–south line to service Western Sydney Airport and the Western Parkland City, between St Marys and Bringelly.
 This would support growth in Western Sydney, including the new airport, by providing a transport link that can shape growth while providing fast and efficient transport accessibility.

-A medium-term Priority Initiative for Western Sydney Airport public transport connections is separately included on the Infrastructure Priority List.
+A medium-term Early-Stage Proposal for Western Sydney Airport public transport connections is separately included on the Infrastructure Priority List.

 In June 2020, the NSW Government conﬁrmed the ﬁnal corridors for a north–south rail connection to the Western Sydney Airport and a south–west extension to Leppington.